82% of Twitter users are active on mobile

 Stick with it

-Building a popular Twitter profile is not easy; it requires a lot of time and effort on your part.
-If you put the work in, though, you will start to see a return on your efforts, and your business will benefit.
+Building a popular and successful Twitter profile isn’t easy, as it needs a lot of time and persistence on your part.
+But like most things in life, if you put the work in you’ll start to see a return on your efforts, and your business will reap the rewards.

 Let’s start by creating your Twitter profile.